On-Site Clinics

 8:05-8:15 — Break

-8:15-9:05 — Seminar Topic, Part II
+8:15-9:00 — Seminar Topic, Part II

 The host can select two of Rich’s 45-50 minute topics to cover Part I and Part II, or one of his 1-1/2 to 2 hour topics for the entire evening.
 (See Rich’s list of topics)

 During the evening seminar, Rich often incorporates video clips along with a Mac laptop running PowerPoint.
 The FAA can usually provide an LCD projector w/ screen and VCR equipment for this.
-RichĀ also requires a small table so that he can offer his books/videos for sale at the end of the seminar.

 Friday thru Sunday — Rich conducts morning and afternoon training sessions each day, typically broken down as follows: Pilots are assigned into morning and afternoon groups.
-A morning briefing is held for the morning group, followed by consecutive flights, a lunch period, an afternoon briefing for the afternoon group, and several more flights.
+A morning briefing is held for the morning group, followed by consecutive flights, then a lunch period, an afternoon briefing for the afternoon group, and several more flights.

 Up to six training sorties are normally flown per day, with a total of (18) slots available for a three-day weekend training clinic.
 Depending on the airplane and the proximity of the practice area, a “sortie” is usually 45-48 minutes long.
 A typical training clinic day in the summer might be scheduled as follows: